NoxHarmonium/unity-tools/README.md

 I have used UnityTasks to implement all the functionality so it is easy to compose API tasks.

-I am still searching for a good JSON library that works well with Unity and when I do I'll integrate it seamlessly with UnityAgent.
+I have found a good JSON library that works well with Unity and I am integrating it seamlessly with UnityAgent.
 For now you can only send and receive string data.

 #### Simple Gets
 ```c#